segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 ## The workflow

-We define the central workflow (for this Unit) below.
-We expect to see code being merged progressively through this pipeline (ie from branch to branch):
+We define the central workflow (for this Unit) below but feel free to adapt as you see fit.
+We expect to see code being merged progressively through a pipeline (ie from branch to branch):

 ```
 [Development] -> [Build] -> [Release] -> [Production]
 ```

 The important point here is that development is controlled and managed in a systematic way.
 Commits should be small, testable, tested and clear.
-And perhaps most importantly - your production/live version is fully working!
+And perhaps most importantly your production/live version is fully working!
 So, in your teams as a minimum to achieve this you will need to:

 - Implement version control using a public Github repo and setup Dev(master), Staging and Live